zuozhenggh/learning-library/analytics-library/redbull/analytics-basic-data-exploration/analytics-basic-data-exploration.md

 ## **STEP 6:** Basic Exploratory Data Analysis: Correlation diagrams for Position Changes and DNFs

 How can we check whether our theories about the relationship between position changes, DNFs and score is correct?
-We can use smart visualizations for this, in particular the correlation diagram and box plots are well suited for this task.
+We can use smart visualizations for this, in particular correlation diagrams and box plots are well suited for this task.

 1. Create a new project by clicking on the Races data set from the homepage.

    ![Banner](images/new-project-races.png)

-2. Notice how there's already a field OVERTAKEN_POSITIONS_TOTAL on the RACES data set.
-This value has previously been calculated from the LAP_TIMES data set.
+2. Notice how there's already a field `OVERTAKEN_POSITIONS_TOTAL` on the `RACES` data set.
+This value has previously been calculated from the `LAP_TIMES` data set.

-   Configure the correlation diagram using the field POSITION_CHANGES_TOTAL, SCORE and NAME_YEAR as follows.
+   Configure the correlation diagram using the field `POSITION_CHANGES_TOTAL`, `SCORE` and `NAME_YEAR` as follows.

-	 Make sure you set the correct chart type (Scatter) and drag the fields in their corresponding sections (SCORE -> Values Y-Axis, OVERTAKEN_POSITIONS_TOTAL -> Values X-Axis and NAME_YEAR -> Category).
+	 Make sure you set the correct chart type (Scatter) and drag the fields in their corresponding sections (`SCORE` -> Values Y-Axis, `OVERTAKEN_POSITIONS_TOTAL` -> Values X-Axis and `NAME_YEAR` -> Category).

    ![Banner](images/create-correlation1.png)